Debbie Anderson, Director of Exceptional Student Education

 (850) 983- 5560

-Tiffanie Ives Coleman is the Program Facilitator for Florida Standards Alternate Assessment and Access Classrooms.
+Tiffanie Ives Coleman is excited at the opportunity to serve the students and teachers of Santa Rosa.
 Tiffanie is from Santa Rosa County and has experience working with students of varying exceptionalities across all grade levels.
 Tiffanie holds a Bachelor of Science Degree in Mild/Moderate Disabilities, Master’s Degree in Emotional Disturbances/Learning Disabilities, and a Specialist Degree in Educational Leadership.
 Prior to Tiffanie’s current position, she was a Program Director of a school for students with Autism, Behavior Specialist, Inclusion Specialist, MTSS Coordinator, and Exceptional Education Teacher.
 Tiffanie is passionate about ensuring educational relevance for all students with disabilities.
 Outside of work, Tiffanie enjoys spending time with her son Jaxson and husband Clay.

 Autism Spectrum Disorder: